Crakenthrup History, Family Crest & Coats of Arms

 Early Notables of the Crakenthrup family (pre 1700)

-More information is included under the topic Early Crakenthrup Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Crakenthrup Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Crakenthrup family to the New World and Oceana
+Migration of the Crakenthrup family

 In such difficult times, the difficulties of raising the money to cross the Atlantic to North America did not seem so large compared to the problems of keeping a family together in Scotland.
 It was a journey well worth the cost, since it was rewarded with land and freedom the Scots could not find at home.
 The American War of Independence solidified that freedom, and many of those settlers went on to play important parts in the forging of a great nation.
 Among them: Samuel Crakenthorp who landed in North America in 1760.